Chart Color Schemes

 Browns Plains has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects likely impacting the area.
-Notable ones include The Avenues at Browns Plains, Grand Plaza Browns Plains - Amenities Refurbishment, Grand Plaza Shopping Centre Refurbishment, and Browns Plains Central.
-Below is a list of those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects that could influence this region.
+Notable projects include The Avenues at Browns Plains, Grand Plaza Browns Plains - Amenities Refurbishment (commenced 20th March 2018), Grand Plaza Shopping Centre Refurbishment (scheduled completion in December 2021), and Browns Plains Central (expected completion in late 2023).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.